Oklahoma City University School of Law

 Tuition and Expenses

-Tuition, including a general university fee, is $1,180 per credit.
+Tuition, including a general university fee.
 There is also a modest Student Bar Association fee each semester.

 Additional costs include books, school supplies, housing, meals, medical insurance and uncovered medical costs, visa and SEVIS fees, and spending money.
 These additional costs are estimated to be $20,510 per academic year.